opendocsg/slw-judgments-backfill/2008_SGCA_21/report.md

 129    It will be appropriate, at this juncture, to examine the purpose behind s 2(2) of the Act in order to determine whether Parliament intended for s 2(2) of the Act to be interpreted narrowly.
 In other words, does s 2(2) of the Act require the floating docks to be _solely and exclusively_ used for the purposes therein stated ( _ie_ , for repair) or does it suffice if the floating docks were _primarily_ used for the purposes set out in s 2(2) of the Act?

-130    Until the recent decision in _First DCS Pte Ltd v Chief Assessor_ [2007] 3 SLR 326, there was a dearth of cases dealing with s 2(2) of the Act.
+130    Until the recent decision in _First DCS Pte Ltd v Chief Assessor_ <span class="citation">[2007] 3 SLR 326</span>, there was a dearth of cases dealing with s 2(2) of the Act.
 One of the issues raised there was whether the district cooling machinery was machinery which qualified under any of the limbs in s 2(2) of the Act.
 In that case, the court found that water had been “adapted for sale” for the purposes of s 2(2)( _c_ ) and the enhancement in value due to the district cooling machinery was therefore not taken into account for assessment.
 It was suggested that the rationale behind s 2(2) of the Act is as follows (at [26] to [28]):

  [A]lthough our s 2(2) is similar to s 175 of the UK Factories Act 1961 (c 34) ..., it bears noting that ss 3 and 4 of the UK Rating and Valuation (Apportionment) Act 1928 (c 44) (“the De-rating Act”) also rode on the provisions in the Factories Act.
 As such, where the premises were a “factory” within the meaning of the Factories Act, the premises ( ie, an industrial hereditament) would be entitled to the benefit of the “de-rating” provisions of the De-rating Act.
 The object of the De-rating Act was to benefit manufacturers and industrial producers by granting them relief in respect of a portion of the rates.
 Hence, where the primary use and purpose of the hereditament was non-factory ( eg , as a dwelling house or retail shop or for a distributive wholesale business), one did not de-rate, for the hereditament was not industrial.